-Last month the law in the UK changed to allow copyrighted works to be used without the owners consent if they are “orphaned” and the owner cannot be found.
-The majority of images on the Internet are (or could be) orphaned as the (EXIF) information in the file does not contain the owners details.
-Any images that that do contain the owners details can easily be stripped of the information.
+Last month the law in the UK changed to allow copyrighted works to be used without the owners consent if they are "orphaned" and the owner cannot be found.
+The majority of images on the Internet are (or could be) orphaned as the image or (EXIF) information in the file does not contain the owners details.
+Unfortunately any images that that do contain the owners details can easily be stripped of the information.

 For the first time orphan works will be licensed for use; these are copyrighted works for which the owner of the copyright is unknown or can't be found.
 UK government website

 As a result of this new law any photograph on the web could be used or sold without the owners permission.